Deadline: June 10, 2022

-Intel has partnered with AFCEA to offer an Intel-AFCEA Diversity Scholarship for STEM students pursuing an undergraduate or graduate (Master’s or PhD) degree during the Fall 2021-Spring 2022 term.
+Intel has partnered with AFCEA to offer an Intel-AFCEA Scholarship for STEM students pursuing an undergraduate or graduate (Master’s or PhD) degree during the Fall 2022-Spring 2023 term.

 - Must be a U.S. Citizen or Permanent Resident

-Applicant must be a service Veteran or active-duty service member, or a “Gold Star Family Member” with
+- Applicant must be a service Veteran or active-duty service member, or a “Gold Star Family Member” with provided proof

 - Applicant must be a full-time student in an accredited U.S. University currently pursuing an undergraduate or graduate (Master's or PhD) degree

 - Applicant must have a 3.0 or higher cumulative GPA

 - Disciplines: Chemistry, Chemical Engineering Computer Engineering, Computer Science, Electrical Engineering, Electrical & Computer Engineering, Electronics Engineering, Information Technology, Industrial Engineering, Manufacturing Engineering, Material Engineering or Science, Mathematics, Mechanical Engineering, Physics, Polymer Engineering, Robotics Engineering, Systems Engineering, and Statistics.

-Applications accepted starting October 1, 2021 and must include a completed application, one letter of recommendation, current resume, and official transcript.
-Deadline: November 30, 2021.
+Applications accepted starting January 1, 2022 and must include a completed application, current resume, and official transcript.
+Deadline: June 10, 2022.

 AFCEA Educational Foundation